rita-barbosa/LAPR5-2425/docs/sprint-3/us-7.3.1/readme.md

 > the best" is feasible while for other dimensions it is not possible to go in this wy and the GA is adequate, even
 > without the guarantee to generate the best.
 >
-> Finally suggestion of approach for 7.3.1+7.3.2:
+> Finally, suggestion of approach for 7.3.1+7.3.2:
 > - start with 7.3.2 (understand the given GA; improve according the required in the ALGAV TP even for the problem of
 > minimizing the tardiness in a manufacturing machine; then adapt for your problem still considering 1 room)
-> - start 7.3.1 with the operations' assignment method nad then change the GA adapted for your problem to ensure N rooms
+> - start 7.3.1 with the operations' assignment method and then change the GA adapted for your problem to ensure N rooms

 ## 3. Analysis